beegagliardi.com

 broken CX systems.

-I help B2B SaaS companies unify Community, Knowledge, Self-service, and Intelligence into a connected customer journey.
-So customers can find the right answer, trust it, and never break stride.
+I help B2B SaaS companies unify Community, Knowledge, Self-service, and Intelligence into one connected customer system — so customers can find the right answer, trust it, and keep moving without friction.

 20+ Years: engineering → security → CX